blholter/AIBusinessSoftware/replit.md

 ## Overview

 This is a full-stack AI marketplace application built with React (frontend) and Express.js (backend).
 The application allows users to discover, browse, and manage AI applications through a modern web interface.
-It features user authentication via Replit Auth, a responsive UI built with shadcn/ui components, and a PostgreSQL database for data persistence.
+It features user authentication via email/password registration and Google OAuth, a responsive UI built with shadcn/ui components, and a PostgreSQL database for data persistence.

 ## User Preferences